-Sling TV also works with 18 TV Everywhere cable TV apps.
+Sling TV also works with a large number of TV Everywhere cable TV apps.
 With TV Everywhere, you can unlock on-demand content you wouldn’t get otherwise.
 You can get TV Everywhere access during the free trial.

 More streaming services support 60 fps video streams.
 Frames per second refers to how often the image on the screen changes.
 Higher numbers are better for fast-paced sports and action movies.

 Sling TV does not specify the quality of your video streams beyond low, medium, high and best.
 In fact, Sling TV only supports 60 fps on ESPN and Fox Sports.
 Fast-paced action at 30 fps can make other channels look jerky.